rayman437/meridian-transcription/README.md

 python meridian_assistant.py --transcription_audio <path_to_audio_file> --output_file <path_to_output_file>

-If neither `--local` nor `--remote` is specified for transcription, the program will prompt you to choose the transcription service interactively.
+If neither `--local` nor `--remote` is specified for transcription, the program will assume local transcription is desired to save API costs.
+By default the GUI will open, and the commandline is mostly deprecated and may not work properly as of time of this latest README update.

 ## Contributing